carlosfrias/apigee-opdk-setup-silent-installation-config/README.md

 Role Variables
 --------------

-Variable defaults are managed in the role opdk-setup-default-settings.
+Variable defaults are managed in the role apigee-opdk-setup-default-settings.

 Apigee silent installation configuration file